Ari4IV/PAYDAY/README.md

 # PAYDAY
 Download and execute, Just like Payday!

-Changed pay.vbs URL to Your URL
+Changed pay.vbs URL to Your URL.

 Run install.bat with superuser's permissions to install PAYDAY.